 Why We Do It This Way

-One of the things that SEO companies miss quite badly and it’s annoying when we see it is that they don’t really explain how SEO works for businesses.
+One of the things that Brisbane SEO companies miss quite badly and it’s annoying when we see it is that they don’t really explain how an SEO campaign can work for your business.
 So you’ve got a business, you’re on a potential SEO company’s website, you’re looking for help, how does it work for you and your business?
 Well, wouldn’t it be nice if you understood a little bit about what SEO was?
-So I’m going to give you a little bit of a primer including very basic stuff about SEO.
+So I’m going to give you a little bit of a primer including very basic stuff about SEO services.

 areas we service

 Located in Brisbane, Australia these are some of the areas we service: